-You might have heard this before, but I will tell you again.
+You might have heard this before, but I will tell you again as real estate agent.
 The purchase of your home, in most cases, will be the biggest financial investment you will ever make.
 So before you decide to purchase a house, you should ask yourself how long do you intend on living in that house?

 Even though in most cases buying a home is better than renting one, only after 5 to 10 years does a homeowner really get to see a return on their investment.
 It isn’t difficult for someone to lose money in the real estate market (remember what happened to investors and homeowners during the real estate crisis in 2008?).

 Which may sound counterproductive coming from someone that makes money when you buy, but the facts are facts.